-A lot of people have asked me if grinding fresh coffee beans by using a coffee grinder is better than using older ones.
+A lot of people have asked me if grinding fresh coffee beans by using a quality coffee grinder is better than using older ones.
 Of course, I would say it’s better, but how exactly does it affect your morning brew?
 Read on as I show you the five reasons to grind coffee fresh today!

 It can get quite tedious grinding your coffee fresh instead of using already ground coffee.
 However, with the right tools and good coffee, you’re going to love the freshness of it!
 Here are just some reasons to convince you why you should at least try grinding your coffee fresh: